-December brings the return of the Geminid meteor shower, or the Geminids, for short.
-This is routinely the strongest and most reliable shower of “shooting stars” of the year.
+The Geminid meteor shower, in December, is usually the strongest and most reliable display of “shooting stars” of the year.
+Here is how to see the Geminids in 2021!

-The Geminids are active from December 4th to the 17th, according to the International Meteor Organization, with a peak on the 14th, and good rates for a couple of nights around that time.
+The Geminids are active from December 4th to the 17th, according to the International Meteor Organization.
+Rates are expected to be good for a couple of nights around the night of maximum.

 At its peak, meteor rates can reach 120 or more an hour, although this is what is called the zenithal hourly rate (ZHR) and calculated for a single observer with perfect skies and a radiant overhead.
-In practice you will not see so many, with the Moon drowning out the fainter ones.
+In practice you will not see so many, but it should still be quite a show if your sky is clear.

 The Geminids would probably be a lot better known if they appeared during the summer months, like the Perseids, rather than during mid-winter in the northern hemisphere!

-The Geminids are a rich enough shower that you should see some meteors despite the challenge of the moonlight.
-Wrap up warm and find a comfortable spot to sit away from street lights, and face a direction away from the Moon if you can.
+The Geminids are a rich enough shower that you should see some meteors even in years where there is moonlight.
+Wrap up warm and find a comfortable spot to sit away from street lights.
 Any Geminid meteors you see which will seem to fly at medium speed across the sky.
 They enter the atmosphere at around 35 km (22 miles) per second.

 Related: How to observe a meteor shower